Average Class Size: 19

 Transfer students will need to have official transcripts sent from their college to the Keuka admissions office.
 High school transcripts are not required for transfer students if they have completed more than 30 college credit hours.

 For additional information about admissions requirements, click here.

 Founded in 1890 on the shores of Keuka Lake, the College currently enrolls nearly 2,000 students at its Keuka Park campus, community colleges and hospitals throughout New York State, and at partner universities in China and Vietnam.
-More information about our enrollment, budget, tuition, and majors is available on our Facts & Figures document.

 One of the core components of a Keuka education is the Field Period internship.
 Since 1948, Keuka students have traveled throughout the United States and the world in order to gain hands-on, real-life experience.

 Each student is required to complete a Field Period each academic year.
 This means your son or daughter will be able to explore their major in a real life setting starting their very first year.
 And because we know that students sometimes change their minds about what they’d like to do, our academic programs are designed so that majors can be changed their sophomore year and students can still graduate on time.

 Thanks to our low student/faculty ratio (14:1), all students receive the individualized support and attention they need for a successful college career.
 All classes at Keuka are taught by professors—not graduate assistants—and our faculty generally know all of their students by name and take the time to learn about their personal and educational goals.

 In addition, the Academic Success at Keuka (ASK) office provides tutoring and support in all our academic disciplines along with time management, test taking, and other interdisciplinary learning skills.
 The ASK office can also coordinate accommodations for those students who provide up-to-date information on documented disabilities.